-Good or bad, that’s how the world works today and that’s normal.
+Good or bad, that’s how the world works today, and that’s normal.
 However, the fact that you commit to a fixed date doesn’t require executing your project in a waterfall manner.
 You can still have a flexible roadmap within the specified boundaries.

 Before digging into the depths of the Portfolio Kanban application for Kanban Roadmap implementations, let’s scratch the topic of Upstream Kanban, otherwise known as Customer Kanban.

 As Patrick Steyaert explains in the article “Customer Kanban – from customer push to customer pull”, Upstream Kanban (Customer Kanban) is:

-Treating non-started work as options is, in fact, deferring the commitment to the latest responsible moment.
+Treating non-started work as optional is, in fact, deferring the commitment to the latest responsible moment.
 This is one of the Lean Software Development principles that Tom and Mary Poppendieck discuss in one of their popular books.
 This principle holds true not just for software development but for any knowledge work.

 If you are not familiar with the term Portfolio Kanban, please go through this article before you continue reading further: What is Portfolio Kanban?.
 To realize a Kanban roadmap, first, you need to have a Portfolio Kanban board.
 This board will usually hold MMFs (Minimal Marketable Feature) or Projects.
 The MMFs or Projects will be broken down into User Stories or, simply put – tasks.

 With the Kanban board in place, you need to focus on the leftmost part of the board – the Requested area (the one with the grey line at the top).
 The Requested area contains items that have not been started yet (options).
 Based on your project scope and timeline, you can add an unlimited number of columns to the Requested area, which, in this scenario, represents a reversed timeline.